 Wouldn’t your rather believe these stories?
 They are such better sounding stories than the negative ones, and equally true and believable.

 I recently did this exercise and it was incredibly powerful.
-First, I was amazed at my own negative story I’d been telling myself about my job, my parenting skills, my energy levels.
+First, I was amazed at my own negative story I’d been telling myself about my job, my parenting skills, and my energy levels.
 I’d honestly had this story for years playing on repeat in the back of my mind.
 It was exhausting!
 Until I decided to change my story.

+…Is what we will find evidence for.
 You know how when you are thinking about buying a new car, you start noticing that type of car everywhere you look?
 That is how our mind works.
 What we focus on is what we will find evidence for.
-So if we are focused on our negative story, we will continue to find evidence for and reinforce that story in our lives.
+If we are focused on our negative story, we will continue to find evidence for and reinforce that story in our lives.